 Panopreter Basic did quite a good job reading a variety of files.
 We fed it a selection of unusual and made-up words to gauge its pronunciation capabilities.
 The program's speech synthesis engine easily handled most of them, although it didn't quite manage an old favorite, "Brobdingnagian," or a new one, "truthiness."
 A smoother voice than MS Anna would probably improve playback, but Panopreter Basic is a great place to start with text-to-speech tools, with upgrades available when and if your needs grow.

 Panopreter Basic reads text, text file, rft file, web page and word document with natural sounding voices, and converts the text and files into spoken audio files in wav and mp3 formats.
-User can adjust voice volume and speed.
+User can adjust volume and voice speed.
 The word or sentence being read will be highlighted.
 Support batch files conversion, support a wide variety of languages and voices, support UNICODE fonts.